RphWbr/visiannot-example/README.md

 - rap
 - metal

-Moreover, the disc format is also annotation in parallel with the following categories:
+Moreover, the disc format is also annotated in parallel with the following categories:

 - cd
 - vinyl